redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/rs-7-4-2-tba.md

 ### Resolved issues

 - RS113727: Added `automatic_node_offload` policy, which defines whether the cluster can automatically migrate shards from a node if the node is overbooked and is enabled by default.
-During upgrade, don't offload even if the policy is enabled.
+During an upgrade, don't offload even if the policy is enabled.

 - RS113828: Removed legacy function that adjusted existing users to role-based access control.